hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And every crotched-monger now composes;
 >
-> Each on the town his own chef d'ouvre imposes.
+> Each on the town his own chef d'oeuvre imposes.
 >
 > Numbers we have — but numbers you well know,
 >